A thermal mass flow meter can be a gas sub-meter performing natural gas submetering at an industrial site for cost

 What is Submetering?

-The Plant Manager, Maintenance Manager, Six Sigma Manager, or Results Engineer all benefit from the information made available to them from appropriate natural gas instrumentation.
-Furthermore, the newly promulgated ISO 50001 standards define the best practice for energy management, and sub-metering will play a big role.
-Common applications for natural gas sub-metering will be found in various industries, including Textile, Glass Manufacturing, Automotive, Aluminum & Steel, Food & Beverage.
+The Plant Manager, Maintenance Manager, Six Sigma Manager, or Results Engineer benefit from the information available to them from appropriate natural gas instrumentation.
+Furthermore, ISO 50001 standards define the best practice for energy management, and sub-metering will play a significant role.
+Natural gas sub-metering is in various industries, including textile, glass manufacturing, automotive, aluminum & steel, food & beverage.

 Mass Flow Measurement

 Sage Metering provides both easy-to-install insertion thermal mass flow meters and in-line thermal flow meters, with built-in flow conditioners that measure and report the mass flow rate of natural gas in each gas line.
 These direct mass flow meters do not require separate temperature or pressure transmitters, have no moving parts, are highly accurate and repeatable, and have a negligible pressure drop.
 Most importantly, the Sage Thermal Mass Flow Meters have extraordinary rangeability, of at least 100 to 1, with resolution as much as 1000 to 1; this provides the dynamic operating range and sensitivity necessary for modern plant processes.
 These meters also have bright graphical displays of flow rate, totalized flow and gas temperature, continuous diagnostics, output 4 -20 mA of flow rate, pulsed outputs of consumption, in conjunction with fully Modbus compliant RS485 RTU Communications.
-For harsh or difficult to reach applications, Sage Prime offers a remote style flow meter, with up to 1000-feet of lead length compensated cable – all electronics and powering are done at the transmitter – thus, the probe or flow body has a terminal junction box.
+For harsh or difficult to reach applications, Sage Prime offers a remote style flow meter, with up to 1000-feet of lead length compensated cable – all electronics and power are at the transmitter – thus, the probe or flow body has a terminal junction box.